12-Jul

 Twelve young Iranians were flogged publicly Saturday in eastern Tehran.

-Each received between 75 and 80 lashes on charges of consuming alcohol, forbidden in Islamic Iran, dealing in "depraved" CD-ROMs and harassing young girls.
+Each received between 75 and 80 lashes on charges of consuming alcohol,

 -